jina-ai/jina/docs/how-to/scale-out.md

         docs.embeddings = X
 ```

-And we create a Flow and make use this Executor:
+Let's create a Flow and use this Executor:

 ```python
 from jina import Flow